Design

 About the Program

 Housed at the Jacobs Institute for Design Innovation, the MDes provides a dynamic, hands-on curriculum that uniquely equips students to develop a critical perspective and navigate a range of technical languages and design methodologies.
 Studio-based coursework integrates programming, human-centered design process, and communication with hardware and software development.
 Exploratory project briefs encourage students to use design process to identify new problem spaces and to explore ideas through co-creative processes, iteration, and prototyping.
-A set of debate-focused seminars help shape students' critical lens on design through analysis and discussion of the ethical, ecological, and societal implications of practice within an evolving environmental and socio-technology landscape.
-Students further deepen their knowledge through technical electives and offerings in social practice or entrepreneurship relevant to their interests and career goals.
-Their studies culminate in a Design Studio where they work in teams and bring their distinct perspectives to bear on applied projects.
+A set of theory courses help shape students' critical lens on design through analysis and discussion of the implications of practice within an evolving environmental and socio-technology landscape.
+Students further deepen their knowledge through technical electives and offerings in social practice or entrepreneurship relevant to their personal interests and career goals.
+The MDes students' studies culminate in a Thesis Studio where they work in teams and bring their distinct perspectives to bear on applied projects.

 Visit Program Website